Chinese Filipinos: Births and birthdays

 Birthday traditions of Chinese Filipinos involve large banquet receptions, always featuring noodles (Note: Filipinos usually cook and serve pansit noodles on birthdays to wish for long life.) and round-shaped desserts.
 All the relatives of the birthday celebrant are expected to wear red clothing which symbolize respect for the celebrant.
 Wearing clothes with a darker hue is forbidden and considered bad luck.
 During the reception, relatives offer ang paos (red packets containing money) to the birthday celebrant, especially if he is still unmarried.
 For older celebrants, boxes of egg noodles (misua) and eggs on which red paper is placed are given.

-Births of babies are not celebrated and they are usually given pet names, which he keeps until he reaches first year of age.
+Births of babies are not celebrated, and they are usually given pet names, which the infant keeps until he/she reaches one year of age.
 The Philippine custom of circumcision is widely practiced within the Chinese Filipino community regardless of religion, albeit at a lesser rate as compared to native Filipinos.
 First birthdays are celebrated with much pomp and pageantry, and grand receptions are hosted by the child's paternal grandparents.